bit101/version/README.md

 Q: Why does it give me an error on command _____?

 A: Feel free to file an issue and I'll look into it.
 Some tools have different variants that behave differently.
 For example, `sed --version` works fine on my Linux machine, but `sed` does not seem to have any version argument at all on my Mac.

+Q: Why does it say I don't have a program installed when I know I do?

+A: Again, some tools work differently on different systems.
+For example, on Linux, I can launch Firefox from the command line with `firefox`.
+But on Mac, I have to type `open -a Firefox`, because on Mac Firefox is not really a command line program.
+Instead, `Firefox.app` is a special folder containing the executable `firefox` nested a few levels deep.
+But since that's not in the search path, `version` cannot find it.
+If you can launch the program Foo by typing `foo` on the command line, then `version foo` should work (if it's in the list).